johntmunger/vue3-friendapp-pinia-storefront/README.md

-# Vuejs3 Composition API (without TypeScript)
+# Vuejs 3 Composition API with Pinia Storefront

-Reactive State MVP application using `{ref}` and the Pina Storefront.
-This version does not have TypeScript support in the codebase.
+Reactive State friend application using `{ref}` and Pina Storefront.
+No TypeScript: this project is purely JavaScript and does not utilize TypeScript's type system.
+TypeScript's compiler (tsc) is not needed.

 ## Recommended IDE Setup